TechnicalPursuit/TIBET/README.md

 # TIBET v5.0.0

-TIBET 5.0 is a markup-centric, zero-reload, web platform built to make web application development more scalable, maintainable, and efficient.
+TIBET 5.0 is a markup-centric, zero-server, zero-reload web platform that makes web development more scalable, maintainable, and efficient.

-### TIBET 5.0 is markup-centric.
+### TIBET is markup-centric.
-Tags are the central organizing principle for development in TIBET.
+Tags are the focal point of development in TIBET.
 In TIBET, tags are smart macros, macros you create, combine, and connect to create applications of any scope and complexity.
 TIBET's tag library and our TIBET Tag Store&trade; ecosystem give you access to a broad range of reusable functionality in the form of modular, intelligent tag bundles.

+### TIBET is zero-server.
+TIBET is designed to run offline, sync when online, and limit reliance on networks, servers, or anything else the user may not have access to. when they need to run your application.

+Although TIBET can run without any server at all you can couple TIBET with any HTTP or WebDAV server.
+A particularly interesting pairing is TIBET + CouchDB which lets you build "Couch Apps" that leverage TIBET.

-### TIBET 5.0 is zero-reload.
+### TIBET is zero-reload.
 The entire TIBET platform, from our tag set to our IDE, is engineered to eliminate reload cycles.
 With TIBET's tools the changes you make to your JavaScript, HTML, and CSS are reflected instantly without the need to reload.
 These changes can then be persisted or rolled back as needed.

 # Installation